Bishma/home-assistant-tng/README.md

 * Fully managed for all my sensors and devices.
 No auto discovery.
 * Universal remote for my media center.
 * Dynamic alexa intents.
 So far just for my media center.
-  * "Alexa ask home assistant to turn the tv up by 5."
+  * "Alexa ask home assistant to turn the tv up by _#_."
 * Presence detection using Tile trackers.
   * Sensor template to indicate when the house is empty.
-* On/Off control for Z-Waze through Home Assistant Cloud / Nebu Casa
+* On/Off control for Z-Wave through Home Assistant Cloud / Nebu Casa
   * Mainly to support the Home Assisant team.
 * Documentation tab in the app through markdown cards
 * Custom Attribute Card from [ciotlosm/custom-lovelace](https://github.com/ciotlosm/custom-lovelace)